Article 1 of 5: Real Estate As An Investment Option

 Real estate has a lower risk profile than stocks.

 Stock prices can fluctuate dramatically with quarterly earnings surprises, broad stock market gyrations and investor emotions.
 Real estate prices are driven by demand, net operating income (NOI), and interest rates, which all move more slowly.
 Demand can be driven by sector (apartments or warehouses, e.g.) or by the growth or decline of a specific market.
-Rising borrowing costs can restrict net income, which is often offset by inflation boosting price appreciation.
+Rising borrowing costs can restrict net income, however this is often offset by price appreciation in an inflationary environment.

 Real estate behaves differently than stocks during economic cycles.

 Stock prices are driven by earnings expectations and rise or fall in anticipation of changes in corporate earnings and broader economic forces.
-Building values tend to be much more stable through cycles, as values are determined by consistent income, not ever-increasing profits.
-This does put importance on what real estate you buy and where it is.
+Building values tend to be much more stable through cycles, as values are determined by consistent rental income rather than less predictable corporate profit expectations.

 Geography and sector diversity are important considerations.